Aspiring actor broke down as he told police of alleged Spacey sex act, jury told

 “I was going through films asking if he knew the actors … he didn’t really want to have much of a conversation.”

-Speaking about the allegation of the sex act, the man continued: “Going to sleep isn’t something I would normally do – it is unusual in my behaviour just to conk out.
+Speaking about the allegation of the sex act, the man told the officer he began to feel “woozy” before saying: “Going to sleep isn’t something I would normally do – it is unusual in my behaviour just to conk out.

 “I remember four to five hours later waking up – my belt was still together but my button and my zip were down and he’s just performed (a sex act) on me.”